heidyzs/OERAnalysis/LDA_Analysis.md

 oer_lda <- LDA(oer_dtm, k = 2, control = list(seed = 1234))
 ```

-"Beta" is the probability of the term being generated from that topic.
-Using beta, we can look at the top words, by its "beta" value, for topic 1 and topic 2.
+We want to look at `beta`, which is the probability of the term being generated from that topic.
+Using beta, we can look at the top words, by its `beta` value, for topic 1 and topic 2.

 Note: LDA creates these two topics, however we do not know what topic 1 and topic 2 actually represent.